muyun/dev.paper-reviews/README.md

-## Survey on Papers in NLP & IMAGE & AI & System
+## Survey on Papers in Language & IMAGE & System & AI

 #### Word embeddings
     -